Investigating the Fermi-Hubbard model by the tensor-backflow method: Introduction

-In this work, we use the Tensor-Backflow along with one Lanczos optimization~\cite{lanczos} to investigate the Fermi-Hubbard model under various electron fills $n$, interaction strengths $U$ and boundary conditions on lattices as large as 256 sites.
-Without prior enforcements on symmetries, energies obtained are competitive to or even better than current state-of-the-art results, meanwhile energy precision can be further improved by considering more backflow terms.
-For $n$=0.875 and $U$=8 on the $16\times 16$ lattice, ground state with a linear stripe order is obtained by a direct optimization.
-Periods for spin-density-wave (SDW) and charge-density-wave (CDW) are 16 and 8, respectively.
-For the same filling and $U$=10,12, achieved energies from the initialization with the wave-function obtained for $U$=8 are lower than those from direct optimzations.
-For $n=$0.8 and 0.9375, we compare moderate strengths of $U$ and obtain results consistent with the phase diagram from AFQMC~\cite{AFQMC_phase_diagram,AFQMC_n0.9375}.
+In this work, we apply the well-established Tensor-Backflow method~\cite{tensorbackflow} to investigate the Fermi-Hubbard model across a range of electron fillings $n$, interaction strengths $U$, next-nearest-neighbor hopping strengths $t'$, and boundary conditions on lattices as large as 256 sites.
+Without enforcing geometric symmetries, the achieved energies are competitive with, or even exceed, those of current state-of-the-art methods.
+For $t'$=0, we obtain a ground state with linear stripe order for $n$=0.875 and $U$=8 on a $16 \times 16$ lattice under periodic boundary conditions (PBC), without applying any pinning fields.
+The periods of spin-density-wave (SDW) and charge-density-wave (CDW) are 16 and 8, respectively.
+For higher interaction strengths, $U$=10 and $U$=12, the linear stripe order is preserved when starting from the wave-function converged for $U$=8, and the energies are lower than those for other orders obtained through direct optimization.
+For $n$=0.8 with $U$=4, 8 and $n$=0.9375 with $U$=4, the results are consistent with the phase diagram from AFQMC~\cite{AFQMC_phase_diagram,AFQMC_n0.9375}.
+In more challenging cases with $t'$=-0.2, where non-zero superconductivity is expected~\cite{Hubbard_SC1}, the energies achieved by Tensor-Backflow is competitive with, or even lower than, those from state-of-the-art neural network states (NQS)~\cite{Hubbard_NN3}, demonstrating the strong representational power of the Tensor-Backflow approach.

-This paper is organized as follows: Sec.\ref{sec:tensor-backflow method} introduces the Tensor-Backflow method as well as the VMC optimization and a Lanczos optimization.
-Computational complexity of the method is introduced.
-Subsection.\ref{subsec:energy comparisons} presents energy comparisons respect to current state-of-the-art methods such as fPEPS, tensor networks and AFQMC.
-Subsection.\ref{subsec:n0.875} presents results for $n$=0.875, including energy comparisons, ground state patterns, charge and spin structure factors.
-Subsection.\ref{subsec:n0.8 and 0.9375} presents results for $n$=0.8 and 0.9375, with energy results as well as charge and spin structure factors.
-Sec.\ref{sec:conclusions} concludes this paper.
+This paper is organized as follows: Sec.~(\ref{sec:tensor-backflow method}) introduces the Tensor-Backflow method, including the variational Monte Carlo (VMC) optimization and Lanczos step, and discusses the computational complexity of the method.
+Subsec.~(\ref{subsec:optimization details}) compares two optimization strategies.
+Subsec.~(\ref{subsec:energy comparisons}) presents energy comparisons with current state-of-the-art methods, including fPEPS, AFQMC, NQS, and others.
+Subsec.~(\ref{subsec:n0.875}) presents results for $n$=0.875 with both $t'$=0 and $t'$=-0.2, including energy comparisons, ground state patterns, and charge and spin structure factors.
+Subsec.~(\ref{subsec:n0.8 and 0.9375}) discusses results for $n$=0.8 and $n$=0.9375, providing energy results as well as charge and spin structure factors.
+Sec.~(\ref{sec:conclusions}) concludes the paper.